Entrena: History

 King Enrique II of Castile donates the town to Juan Ramirez de Arellano by the lent services, according to appears in the concession writing of the Señorío de Cameros.
 Since then the town would be linked to the Arellano family that would have great disputes with the Gómez Manrique (they were gentlemen of Navarrete by donation realised in 1380 by Juan I of Castile to Diego Gómez Manrique de Lara).

 In 1478 the neighbors of Navarrete destroy fortifications constructed by those of Entrena.
 In retaliation, people of Clavijo and Lagunilla, that were of Arellano, destroyed the term of Ribafrecha that was affection of Manrique family.
 Entrena, until the abolition of the señoríos, belonged to the counts of Aguilar, gentlemen of Cameros.

 In 1492 the expulsion of the Jews in Spain is carried out by the Catholic Monarchs.
 At this time the Jewish community in Entrena was important, getting to constitute an aljama, with an approximated population of 50 families.

 In 1503 Carlos Ramirez de Arellano and his wife, Juana de Zúñiga, gentlemen of Cameros and counts of Aguilar, founded the monastery of Santa Clara in Entrena granting to him in addition the already preexisting Santa Maria de Barrivero.
 The founding nuns came from Tordesillas and the monastery belonged to the franciscan province of Burgos.
 The first abbess was a Arellano.

 Entrena had a hospital and hostelry to take care of the pilgrims that approached by the French Way to arrive at Compostela as they testify documents of 16th century.

 After the disappearance of the señoríos, in 1811, formed part of the province of Soria, until the creation of the province of Logroño on 30 November 1833.

-In 1851, according to Pascual Madoz, Entrena had 202 houses, the one of the City council and prison; a convent of monks of Santa Clara, a source of potable water [...]
+In 1851, according to Pascual Madoz, Entrena had 202 houses, the City council and prison; a convent of monks of Santa Clara, a source of potable water [...]
 And school for both sexes.
-His production consisted especially in wheat, barley, beans and wine, in addition to rear of sheeps and the hunting of partridges, quails and hares.
+His production consisted especially in wheat, barley, beans and wine, in addition to rear of sheep and the hunting of partridges, quails and hares.
 The industry was based in three mills, that each day go in decadence, and some factories of liquor, that works very little.